michlgh/examples/README.md

 # shell-tg-bot
-The bot runs scripts from the /data folder, please don't forget to make the script executable (chmod +x).
+A simple bot to run functions or scripts.

 Several CHAT_ID can be used to share a gap.